Dashboard of transmedia indicators to analyse French televisual archives.

 Weekly TV program grid for the two first national channels (TF1 and France 2) from September 2012 to June 2013.
 Genre, type of production and average audience rate of programs by broadcast time slot

-Among the various indicators conceived with historians of media is a temporal word cloud.
-It illustrates the evolution of the vocabulary used in a TV program.
-In this datavisualisation, the axis of time is visible for each year of broadcast of a given program.
-Every word is linked to its year of use on the axis.
-Force-directed algorithms (Fruchterman Rheingold, ForceAtlas2) were applied on the graph, which gathers in the center transversal words used throughout the program, and sends less common words on the sides.
-Since « Joséphine, ange gardien » is a TV series that has been broadcasted for a long period, its analysis reveals language changes through time.
-For instance, a word like "secte" (sect) appeared in the language at a specific point of time and quickly disappeared.
-Others like "homosexualité" (homosexuality) entered in the publicised vocabulary more tardily.
-Surprinsingly, the vocabulary of a soap TV series turns out to be an indicator of French social issues.
+Among the various indicators I have developed with media historians is a temporal word cloud.
+It illustrates the evolution of the vocabulary used in a television program.
+In this data visualization, the time axis is visible for each year of broadcast of a given program.
+Each word is linked to its year of use on the axis.
+Force-directed algorithms (Fruchterman Rheingold, ForceAtlas2) were applied to the graph, collecting in the center the transversal words used throughout the program and sending less frequent words to the sides.
+Since "Joséphine, ange gardien" is a TV series that has been broadcast over a long period of time, its analysis shows the changes in the language over time.
+For example, a word like "secte" (sect) appeared in the language at one point in time and quickly disappeared.
+Others, such as "homosexualité" (homosexuality), entered the public vocabulary more slowly.
+Surprisingly, the vocabulary of a soap opera turns out to be an indicator of French social issues.

 Temporal word cloud for the TV series « Joséphine, ange gardien » from 1997 to 2015